 Some photos of Joyce’s wonderful gardens.
 Click the first photo to view as a slideshow then use arrow keys, on-screen arrows or swipe to move through the slides.

 Joyce’s description of her gardens:

-PepperKnoll Farm was established November 1994.
+The Farm was established November 1994.
 The property was bought mainly as a private residence with the potential to be a backyard horse property.
 Any existing plantings were pretty much like the general ones you would see around Pepperell and other communities.
-The former owners of the property operated a small local garden center on an adjacent property.
-Both properties are located in the historic district.
-The home at the front of the property is on the historic register.
-It’s the Hannah Lawrence house built circa 1840.

 Over the last 10 plus years we have focused on developing the beds into strolling gardens comprised of conifers, dwarf conifers, heaths, heathers, junipers, ground covers, succulents, Japanese maples, hostas, dogwoods, various hydrangeas, heucheras, grasses, and other assorted perennial shrubs and plants.
 I guess one could say that my style is a bit eclectic in that it really doesn’t follow any particular school or style of gardens.
 Much of the property was a blank slate.
 We often rode our horses around the perimeter and through the back woods where we had established some short trails.
 I am a very intuitive creature, and an observer of nature and the elements around me.
 I focus on what works and what doesn’t.
 My belief is to not fight Mother Nature, but to let her guide us in supplementing and complimenting what is here, what works, and what this particular location allows to put down roots, grow, and shower us with happy plantings.